 Plavix, or clopidogrel bisulfate, keeps platelets from clumping to form blood clots.
 Anti-platelet drugs work best when used with heart-healthy lifestyle changes such as regular exercise and a balanced diet, according to the American Heart Association.
 It's possible to integrate foods of all types into a healthy diet as long as they're eaten in moderation.
 Still, you should follow the specific recommendations of your doctor or registered dietitian.
-The American Heart Association has endorsed the National Heart Lung and Blood Institute's Therapeutic Lifestyle Changes, or TLC, diet for cardiac patients.
+The American Heart Association has endorsed the National Heart Lung and Blood Institute's Therapeutic Lifestyle Changes, or TLC, diet for those with heart issues.
 This diet limits fat, cholesterol, sodium and total calories while promoting heart-healthy fats, fiber, vitamins and minerals.

 Fats and Oils